dariodinizg/galpao/README.md

 The app also offers another table discriminating values for monthly administration.

-*Implementation result: Although a simple program, it was very useful cause due to successfully relieve the administrator from his monthly task of manual parsing the data and even helped the company find mistakes in the way some registers was done in company's CRM.
+*Implementation result: Although a simple program, it was very useful due to successfully relieve the administrator from his monthly task of manual parsing the data and even helped the company find mistakes in the way some registers was done in company's CRM.

 ## v1 input and output
 ![input and output example](https://github.com/dariodinizg/galpao/blob/master/v1/Input%20and%20output%20example.png)